Minato0211/minato-jsons/chest/natlan/5.5/README.md

 > [!WARNING]
 > NOTE: this json is incomplete and not perfect!!! it may contain incorrect, duplicate, missing etc..
 > upd: SOME chest that require world quest is not included! sorry!
+(4/2/2025: inclided now~)
 <body>
   <div align="center">
     <a>common: unknown|exquisite: unknown|luxurious: unknown|precious: unknown|remarkable: unknown| morabox: unknown</a>